 Because it’s not just about the medicine…it’s about your health and happiness.

-For example, you have to take them regularly or you risk the medication not working.
+For example, you have to take them regularly, or the medication might not work like it should.

 So, if you have HIV or are fighting another infectious disease and come to Chase Brexton for your care, we want to make sure you are successful and getting as healthy as possible.
 We have several programs designed to get you “in the groove” of taking your medications.